cosmicjs/react-vr-art-gallery/README.md

 npm i
 npm start
 ```
+This connects to a demo Bucket.
+To connect to your own Bucket follow the steps below:

 ### Import the Bucket
 1. [Go to Cosmic JS](https://cosmicjs.com) and import the included `bucket.json` file in this repo by going to Your Bucket > Settings > Import / Export.
 2. Start the app connected to your Bucket: